trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The option greek values- delta, gamma, theta, vega- are returned by default following a reqMktData() request for the option.
 See Available Tick  Types

-Tick types “Bid Option Computation” (#10), “Ask Option  Computation” (#11), “Last Option Computation” (#12), and “Model Option  Computation” (#13) return all Greeks (delta, gamma, vega, theta), the  underlying price and the stock and option reference price when  requested.
+Tick types Ã¢â‚¬Å“Bid Option ComputationÃ¢â‚¬Â (#10), Ã¢â‚¬Å“Ask Option  ComputationÃ¢â‚¬Â (#11), Ã¢â‚¬Å“Last Option ComputationÃ¢â‚¬Â (#12), and Ã¢â‚¬Å“Model Option  ComputationÃ¢â‚¬Â (#13) return all Greeks (delta, gamma, vega, theta), the  underlying price and the stock and option reference price when  requested.

 MODEL_OPTION_COMPUTATION also returns model implied volatility.